AltoRobotics/knowledge-base/Re-ID_test_GPUs.md

 (*) if you are in a virtual environment, to install torchvision inside it add to the PYTHONPATH the path to your Python executable (like ~/path/to/venv/lib/python3.8) and run ```python3 setup.py install``` WITHOUT ```--user```.

+Finally, uninstall any precedent version you have of ultralytics.
+This package works only with its specific version.
+To get it, once all the installations work fine, run the ```track.py``` example in the examples folder to automatically download it.

 ### Results